Achievable logo

 Final thoughts

 The CLT exam offers a distinctive and rigorous testing experience for students who appreciate classical texts and logic-driven questions.
-With its shorter testing duration, rapid release of test scores, and increasing acceptance among colleges, this exam offers a great alternative to traditional assessments.
+With its increasing acceptance among colleges and flexible testing options, this exam offers a great alternative to traditional assessments.
 If you are preparing for the CLT, it’s important to use reputable sample materials and become comfortable with the exam format.
 After receiving your CLT test scores, leverage them to help refine your college list and strengthen your application strategy, especially when targeting schools that recognize or prefer the CLT.
 Knowing how your results compare to those of accepted students will offer valuable clarity in your college admissions process.

 Lily Chen